News

 Catch up on this week’s sustainability news:

 Philadelphia Navy Yard is now the largest LEED neighborhood in the country.
 A 295-acre section with 77 buildings of the Navy Yard has received the U.S. Green Building Council’s LEED-ND Gold Certification.
-This accomplishment was made possible by the extensive work of Ensemble Mosaic Development Firm and Mosaic Development Partners, along with the sustainable consulting work of Re:Vision Architecture.
+This work was made possible by the Ensemble /Mosaic and Re:Vision Architecture.
 “As more companies and people move to the Navy Yard, this certification provides validation that we are located in a built environment that is healthy, responsible, and vibrant,” said Scott Kelly, Founding Partner of Re:Vision Architecture.

 Rare Franklin Trees Planted at Carpenters’ Hall.
 Two Franklinia trees, extinct in the wild, were planted at Carpenters’ Hall on April 25th.
 The trees, named by John and William Bartram in honor of Benjamin Franklin, descend from seeds first cultivated in Philadelphia in the 1700s.
 The planting highlighted the city’s botanical heritage ahead of the United States’ 250th anniversary.